Decoding Equilibrium and Dynamical Criticality in the 2D Topological Order

 This direct transformation stringently ensures that the modified biorthogonal inner product is rigidly normalized and conserved: $\langle \tilde{\psi}_{m,k}^L | \psi_{n,k}^R \rangle = \delta_{mn}$.
 This associated basis forms the mathematical foundation for analyzing both static fidelity zeros and dynamical geometric phases.

-To investigate quantum phase transitions, we evaluate the macroscopic multi-body energy gap $\Delta E_{\mathrm{2D}} = E_{\mathrm{odd}} - E_{\mathrm{even}}$.
+To investigate quantum phase transitions, we evaluate the macroscopic multi-body energy gap $\Delta E_{\mathrm{2D}} = E_{2D}^{\mathrm{odd}} - E_{2D}^{\mathrm{even}}$.
 Its analytical behavior depends drastically on whether the complex external field falls within the topological region (inside the unit circle, $|h_x| \le J$) or the trivial region ($|h_x| > J$).
-As detailed in Appendix \ref{app:jw}, the macroscopic energy gap is described by a piecewise function:
+As detailed in Appendix A, the macroscopic energy gap is described by a piecewise function :

+Here, $\lambda \equiv h_x/J$, $k_{\mathrm{min}} = 0$ on the branch connected to $h_{x} = +J$ and $k_{\mathrm{min}} = \pi$ on the branch connected to $h_{x} =-J$.
+For $|\lambda| \le 1$, the expression represents the exact leading-order asymptotic gap, with the saddle-point truncation error $\mathcal{O}(N_{\mathrm{eff}}^{-1})$ safely vanishing in the large-size limit.
+For $\lambda > 1$, the gap is dominated by the bulk quasiparticle excitation $\epsilon_{k_{\mathrm{min}}}$ \cite{FineSize1987}.
 Inside the unit circle, the gap originates from macroscopic quantum tunneling between the nearly degenerate even and odd parity ground states.
 Outside the unit circle, topological degeneracy is lifted, and the macroscopic gap is strictly dominated by the minimal local single-particle excitation difference between the distinct discrete momentum grids of the two sectors.

 \textbf{\textit{Fidelity Zeros and Equilibrium Phase Transitions.---}} Having established the biorthogonal associated states and the piecewise energy gap, we formulate the exact equilibrium quantum criticality.
 We extend the driving parameter into the complex plane and investigate the generalized ground-state fidelity.
-Taking the infinitesimal limit of the perturbation, $h' = h + \delta h \to h$, the true predictor of a quantum phase transition is the exact vanishing of the global biorthogonal many-body fidelity, $\mathcal{F}(h, h') = |\langle \tilde{\Psi}_g(h) | \Psi_g(h') \rangle|$.
+Considering an infinitesimal perturbation $h_{x} \to h_{x} + \delta h_{x}$ (with the limit $\delta h_{x} \to 0$), the true predictor of a quantum phase transition is the exact vanishing of the global biorthogonal many-body fidelity, $\mathcal{F}(h_{x}, h'_{x}) = |\langle \tilde{\Psi}_g(h_{x}) | \Psi_g(h'_{x}) \rangle|$.

 By virtue of the model's integrability, this macroscopic fidelity can be unified into a concise product over all independent momentum modes in the Brillouin zone: